ocastilloreyes/petgem/doc/source/Tutorial.rst

 Model parameters file
 ---------------------

-By definition, any 3D CSEM survey should include: physical parameters, a mesh file, source and receivers files.
+By definition, any 3D CSEM/MT survey should include: physical parameters, a mesh file, source and receivers files.
 These data are included in the ``params.yanl`` file.
 Additionally, options for
 `PETSc <https://www.mcs.anl.gov/petsc/>`_ solvers are defined in a